jmuganga54/Js_Ds_Algo/02. Big O Notation/README.md

     }
 ```

-So for the above code as `n` grows we have roughly `n` operation to have a loop.
-So there's a `O(n)` because this as `n` grows this loop.
+So for the above code as `n` grows, we have roughly `n` operation to have a loop.
+So there's a `O(n)` because this as `n` grows this loop grows as well.

 ```
   for(let j = n-1;j>=0;j--){
         console.log(j)
     }
 ```
-So for the above code, is the same as the previous above code, as `n` grows this loops grows the same.
-It's just doing the same thing in the other under going back down.
+So for the above code, is the same as the previous above code, as `n` grows, this loops grows as well.
+It's just doing the same thing as previous loop but is going back down.

 > Number of operation is (eventually) bounded by a multiple of n ( say, 10n)

 So you might think the big n, its 2n.
-But remember that we don't care about that we care about the big picture.
+But remember that we don't care about that, we care about the big picture.
 So we simplify it to `O(n)`

 #### OMG MOAR EXAMPLEZ